WT-ATH/hello-github/README.md

 # hello-github
 Sandbox repo to test and learn GitHub.

-# First observations
+## First observations

-## Lack of branching with issues
+### Lack of branching with issues
 This is really annoying.
 It was nice in GitLabs when you could craete an issue and then the branch and merge/pull request automatically.
 This doesn't seem to be possible in GitHub which is a shame.
 You can do it with work arounds, but lets not go there...

+### No commit tree
+At least I can't find one.
+There is a network graph which shows commits.
+This needs more investigation.